 After the water is treated, it’s sent to one of Dallas’ 22 pump stations.
 The pump stations pressurize the water and shoot it out through the city main line, which runs beneath the entire surrounding area of Dallas.
 The water pumping process also supplies our water pressure, which is how water has enough momentum to shoot up and through home water lines and out of faucets.

-This story is only the beginning of your water’s journey.
-Next week, we’ll cover how your home plumbing system receives, transfers, and directs your water so it ends up where you want it when you need it!
+This story is only the beginning of your water’s journey and continues as we cover how your home plumbing system receives, transfers, and directs your water so it ends up where you want it when you need it!
 You’ll never look at your tap water the same way again.